The Master of Public Health (MPH) Program

 • Successfully complete the Master of Public Health degree program, and

-• Work as a full-time employee with the collaborating organization in the chosen focus area of study for a period of one year following the completion of the Master of Public Health program.
-The employment must commence within one year of completing the degree requirements.
+• Fulfill the Service Obligation, which is to continue working as a full-time employee with the collaborating organization in the chosen focus area of study for a period of one year following the completion of the Master of Public Health program.
+Employment must commence within one year of completing the degree requirements.

 Failure to satisfy either of the above terms will require the Fellow to repay the full amount of the grant award within one hundred eighty (180) days of such failure.
 The Fellow may choose to enter into a loan arrangement (for a term not to exceed fifteen [15] years with an annual interest rate of 1%) with JHU to repay the grant or repay the grant in full from other sources.